straight-shoota/criss/README.md

 Run the executable `criss` inside a website folder.
 It now serves the content from this folder directly.

-Run `criss --help` for command line options.
+Run `criss help` for command line options.

 ## Development